 What You Should Know

 Here are some of the guidelines the NESHAP requires of companies that rely on spray booths, and that our spray booths follow:

-• Spray booths/stations used to refinish complete motor vehicles or mobile equipment must be fully enclosed and ventilated at negative pressure or up to 0.05 inches water gauge positive pressure for booths that have seals on all doors and other openings and an automatic pressure balancing system.
+• Spray booths/stations used to refinish complete motor vehicles or mobile equipment must be fully enclosed and ventilated at negative pressure or up to 0.05 inches water gauge positive pressure for clean air booths that have seals on all doors and other openings and an automatic pressure balancing system.

 • Install/operate filter technology on all spray booths/stations/enclosures to achieve at least 98% capture efficiency.